rishi-18-pvt/ToDo-list/README.md

 4. Delete tasks using the delete button

-5 .Tasks are saved in localStorage, so they persist even after page refresh
+5. Tasks are saved in localStorage, so they persist even after page refresh

-6 .Smooth animations and hover effects
+6. Smooth animations and hover effects

 7. Mobile-friendly design